phreshbrread/zooma/README.md

 # zooma
-A very basic clone of Boomer, for X11 and Wayland.
+A pretty basic clone of [boomer](https://github.com/tsoding/boomer) for X11 and Wayland.

 ### Dependencies
 - ``raylib``